gtkwave/gtkwave/docs/man/gtkwaverc.5.md

     accelerator syntax.
 The special accelerator value of *(null)* means that no accelerator is bound to the menu item.

-**alt_hier_delimeter** \<*value*\>

-:   This allows another character in addition to the hier_delimeter to
-    be used to delimit levels in the hierarchy for VCD.
-Only the first character in the value is significant.
-Note that this is normally off.
-The intended use is to resolve the hierarchies of netlist based models that often contain slashes to delimit hierarchy inside of
-    \$var statements.

 **alt_wheel_mode** \<*value*\>

 :   Default is on.
 Scrollwheel alone pans along a quarter at a time